elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} Saint-Domingue is happy: a fearless bird casts its young flame in the warm belly of the night.
+- {:.pr.i} Saint-Domingue is happy: a fearless bird casts its young flame into the warm belly of the night.

 - {:.sp} Toussaint.